Olbrien/42Lisboa-lvl_3_minishell/README.md

 ------------------------------------------------------------------------------

 get_next_line (fd, buffer(**line)).
-									Inside of gnl you have a buffer_size.
-									You can change it on get_next_line.h

 stdin:  Same as fd = 0.		<--- This is what the keyboard writes.
 stdout: Same as fd = 1. 	<--- This is what the shell terminal shows.